Steel Magnolias and Moonstruck Star Olympia Dukakis Dead at 89 - E! Online

 Olympia, who married the Fiddler on the Roof actor in 1962, began her film and TV career in the '60s.
 She took home the Academy Award for Best Supporting Actress as well as the Golden Globe for her 1987 role in Moonstruck, opposite Cher and Nicolas Cage.

 Other notable films include Steel Magnolias, Look Who's Talking, Mighty Aphrodite and Mr. Holland's Opus.
-She was also nominated for a Golden Globe for the TV films Sinatra, in which she portrayed Frank Sinatra's mother Dolly.
-The actress also received much acclaim for her performance in the miniseries Tales of the City and its follow up, More Tales of the City.
+She was also nominated for a Golden Globe for the TV film Sinatra, in which she portrayed Frank Sinatra's mother Dolly.
+The actress also received much acclaim for her performance in the miniseries Tales of the City and its follow-up, More Tales of the City.

+In 2003, Olympia wrote the book Ask Me Again Tomorrow, which detailed her personal and professional life.

 The Academy shared a message about Olympia's passing to Twitter, writing, "Olympia Dukakis brought warmth, humor and wit to the stage and screen for almost 60 years, including a stellar run of unforgettable roles in 'Steel Magnolias' 'Tales of the City"' and 'Moonstruck,' for which she won a Best Supporting Actress Oscar.
 She will be missed."